 Out-of-shool care and recreation (OSCAR)

 Voluntary childcare from the age of 4, i.e. from entry into compulsoryschool until the end of primary school, is offered in most cases by an out-of-shool care and recreation (OSCAR).
-In some cases, this type of care is offered by nurseries, but depending on the municipality, it may also be offered directly by the school or by a separate institution.
+In some cases, this type of care, commonly known as "lunchtime clubs", is offered by nurseries, but depending on the municipality, it may also be offered directly by the school or by a separate institution.

 School hours in Valais are usually divided into a morning and afternoon block.
 Many children spend the time before and after school and especially over lunchtime at home with their families.
 If both parents are working, it is their responsibility to organise childcare through a childcare facility, a day care family or privately.
 In principle, supplementary school supervision is organised in individually bookable days and modules (before and/or after school and/or over lunchtime) and cannot be booked by the hour.
 Parents must pay to use these services.
 The rates are often dependent on income.